Shivani-Sharma-23/SoulBOT/README.md

    - **Therapist Matching:**
      - The app provides a matching algorithm that considers user preferences, therapy goals, and communication preferences to pair users with therapists who align with their needs.
      - Users can view therapist profiles, including their specialties, communication style, and availability.

+   - **Feedback and Ratings:**
+     - After each session, users have the opportunity to provide feedback and ratings for their therapists.
+This helps improve the matching algorithm and ensures quality assurance.

+   - **Sign Language Integration:**
+     - For users who prefer or require sign language communication, a dedicated option is available.
+By selecting this option, users can engage in counseling sessions with therapists who communicate using sign language.
+     - The video feed during these sessions includes a split-screen view, displaying both the user's video and the therapist's sign language communication.

    - **Session History and Progress Tracking:**
      - The app maintains a secure history of counseling sessions, allowing users to reflect on their progress over time.
      - Progress tracking tools, such as mood journals and goal-setting features, are integrated to provide a holistic view of the user's mental health journey.

-   - **Feedback and Ratings:**
-     - After each session, users have the opportunity to provide feedback and ratings for their therapists.
-This helps improve the matching algorithm and ensures quality assurance.

-   - **Privacy and Security:**
-     - All counseling sessions, whether voice, video, or sign language, are encrypted to guarantee user privacy.
-     - Secure user authentication and strict data protection measures are in place to maintain confidentiality.

-By integrating these features, your mental health app aims to provide a diverse and inclusive platform for users to connect with therapists in a way that aligns with their unique preferences and needs.

 ### 3. **Similar Interest Connection:**
    - Connect with like-minded individuals who share similar interests, fostering a supportive community.